sprasadhpy/myAInotes/Panacea.md

 | 4.21 | 4.65 | 4.12 |
 | 5.27 | 5.22 | 5.46 |

-## Final Adapted Weight Matrix

-The adapted weight matrix **W'** reflects the injected preference vector.
+The finally adapted weight matrix **W'** reflects the injected preference vector.
 This modulates the model’s behavior to align with the user's preferences.
-By embedding the preference vector **λ = [0.8, 0.2]** into the singular values, the model is now more aligned with the user’s preference for helpfulness (0.8) over conciseness (0.2).
+By embedding the preference vector **λ = [0.8, 0.2]** into the singular values and also the model is now more aligned with the user’s preference for helpfulness (0.8) over conciseness (0.2).

-This adaptation occurs for each layer of the model, allowing the model to shift its behavior based on individual user preferences.